sleepyjames/search/README.md

 Options:

-`maximum`
-  The maximum value for this field to take
+* `maximum`: The maximum value for this field to take

-`minimum`
-  The minimum value for this field to take
+* `minimum`: The minimum value for this field to take

 #### FloatField